If you are wondering how to build a WordPress website, read on for our complete guide to help you get started!

 Only the published posts and pages will be visible to the readers.

-- HubSpot's complimentary WordPress Plugin is an excellent tool to consolidate your marketing efforts on your WordPress website.
-It offers functionalities like free forms, live chat, email marketing, analytics, and more, enhancing your site's user experience.
+These tools can consolidate your marketing efforts on your WordPress website.
+They offer functionalities like forms, live chat, email marketing, analytics, and more, enhancing your site's user experience.

-- Sucuri Security - Auditing, Malware Scanner and Security Hardening plugin serves as an excellent add-on to your existing security measures.
-It provides additional auditing, monitoring, and scanning functionalities, along with valuable recommendations and notifications.
+A security plugin can serve as an excellent add-on to your existing security measures.
+It provides auditing, monitoring, and scanning functionalities, along with valuable recommendations and notifications.

 FAQs on building a WordPress website